Is Codebase State Manager Mcp Safe?

 What are the key security findings for Codebase State Manager Mcp?

-Codebase State Manager Mcp's strongest signal is compliance at 100/100.
+Codebase State Manager Mcp's strongest signal is overall trust at 71.3/100.
 No known vulnerabilities have been detected.
 It meets the Nerq Verified threshold of 70+.

 What is Codebase State Manager Mcp and who maintains it?